Reforms of the Hongwu Emperor: Officials

 The state administration was organized according to Confucian principles, with officials being primarily recruited through recommendations.
 Initially, these recommendations were made by special commissioners at the establishment of the empire in 1368, and later by local officials.
 The Ministry of Personnel, or possibly the emperor, evaluated the recommended individuals and appointed them to their positions.
 Another important source of officials was the revived Imperial University, which oversaw a vast network of Confucian schools throughout the empire, established in prefectures, provinces, and counties.
 In February 1371, the Emperor made the decision to renew official examinations and hold provincial and county examinations every three years, with the provincial examinations taking place in March.
 By 1373, the civil service examinations were cancelled due to dissatisfaction with the quality of the graduates.
-The Emperor believed that instead of capable administrators, impractical bookworms were succeeding in the examinations.
+The Emperor complained that the examinations produced men who were "empty phrase-makers" rather than capable administrators.
 The examinations were reinstated in 1384 and continued in three-year cycles until the end of the dynasty.

 Every three years, provincial examinations were held, and those who passed were awarded the title of juren.
 This title was sufficient for starting an official career in the early Ming period, and also qualified individuals for teaching positions in local schools until the end of the dynasty.
 Following the provincial examinations, metropolitan examinations were held.
 Upon passing, candidates advanced to the palace examinations, where their work was read by the emperor himself.
 Successful candidates were awarded the rank of jinshi, with a total of 871 individuals granted it during the Hongwu period.
 (Note: In 1371, 120 people were granted.
 In 1385, 472 were awarded, which was an exceptionally high number.
 This was followed by 97 in 1388, 31 in 1391, 100 in 1394, and 51 in 1397.)

 There were fewer than 8,000 civil servants, with half of them in lower grades (eighth and ninth), not including the approximately 5,000 teachers in government schools.
 Unlike in later years, during the early Ming period, there were not enough candidates obtained through examinations, and positions were often filled based on recommendations and personal connections.
 The bureaucratic system was still in its early stages, and the introduction of examinations primarily had symbolic significance as a declaration of allegiance to Confucianism.